CDAT/cdms/docs/source/manual/cdms_1.rst

    which is a two-dimensional coordinate axis.
 Curvilinear grids are often used in ocean model applications.
 -  A generic grid consists of a latitude and longitude axis, each of which is an auxiliary one-dimensional coordinate axis.
-An auxiliarycdscan -x cdsample.xml [uv]\*.nc axis has values that are not necessarily monotonic.
+An auxiliary axis has values that are not necessarily monotonic.
 As the name suggests, generic grids can represent virtually any type of grid.
    However, it is more difficult to determine adjacency relationships